 Pharm.D.
 Admission Decisions

-Submit a nonrefundable $500.00 seat fee deposit HERE with acceptance of offer of admission
+- Seat Deposit: Submit a nonrefundable $500.00 seat fee deposit HERE with acceptance of an offer of admission

-Participate in a mandatory summer orientation program in the summer designed to prepare them for the transition into the professional phase of the pharmacy program.
+- Summer Academy: Students participate in a summer orientation program in the summer designed to prepare them for the transition into the professional phase of the pharmacy program.
 All students accepted to the Pharm.
 D. program are required to attend the Summer Academy offered annually during the Summer.

 - Immunizations & Background Checks

 - Submit any outstanding transcripts from in-progress courses.